Exercise a high degree of caution in The Gambia due to the uncertain political situation, potential for civil unrest and high level of crime.

 Overland travel to and from Senegal

 Reconsider your need to travel overland to and from The Gambia through the Casamance region in southern Senegal.
 The security situation is volatile and armed bandits could attack you.
-More information: Senegal

-You are five times more likely to be killed in a motor vehicle accident in The Gambia than in Australia.
+According to the World Health Organization, you're five times more likely to be killed in a motor vehicle accident in The Gambia than in Australia.
 Driving hazards include poor quality roads, unsafe driving practices, poorly maintained vehicles, insufficient street lighting and pedestrians on roads.
 Dangers increase at night and outside urban areas.
 During the rainy season (June to October), torrential rain can cause floods, landslides and damage to roads.

 Police roadblocks are common on all major routes in The Gambia.
 You may be asked to show identity documentation and vehicle registration and ownership papers.